baluchowdary/CustomerModule/README.md

 docker network create --driver bridge kollu-network

-Below command to run existing image and port doing port forwarding also
+Below command to run existing image and port forwarding also

 docker run -d --name xe --net kollu-network -p 1522:1521 thebookpeople/oracle-xe-11g --> 1522 is our localhost port and 1521 is container port